botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 ### The /netinit http endpoint

+ - The ID assigned to the bot by the clerk
  - Is this a clerk, dispatcher, or tester
  - The entire history of behaviors performed by the bot as part of its own network init process